-As I shared in the last post, self-awareness is critical for success in life, work, and relationships, and there are plenty of great tools out there.
+As I shared before, self-awareness is critical for success in life, work, and relationships, and there are plenty of great tools out there.
 If you commit to learn from just one tool, you will be farther along today than you were yesterday, and tomorrow you will be farther along than you were today.
 So, what tools do I use when I work with people?

 The two tools I like best are CliftonStrengths® and the Enneagram—and I’m certified to use both.
 Rather than use them separately, I’m fascinated with using them together.
 This is a powerful combination of talent and drive, leading to whole-self health and success.

 According to its owner Gallup, “CliftonStrengths is a powerful online assessment that helps individuals identify, understand and maximize their strengths.”
 Its origin goes back more than 50 years when Dr. Donald Clifton sought to discover what produces great performance.

 Clifton StrengthsFinder is being used by organizations large and small, including 90% of Fortune 500 companies.
 The assessment ranks your top areas of talent among 34 different talent themes and four categories of talent.
 By understanding your top areas of talent, you can use them and grow them for better performance.

 The Enneagram began in the fourth century as a psycho-spiritual tool for personal growth.
 It has no owner and has been used and passed down through the generations.
 Today the Enneagram is being used by organizations like Stanford Business School, Disney, Salesforce, CIA, Kaiser Permanente, and the Federal Reserve System.

 The Enneagram describes the nine core drives of the human race.
 Its name comes from the Greek words ennea meaning “nine,” and gram meaning “figure.”
 By understanding your primary drive, you can become healthier and more whole.

 Here’s my version of the Enneagram and The Nine Drives: